Daily High to Daily Low: Is It Safe to Buy Vimeo Inc. (VMEO)?

-Vimeo Inc. (NASDAQ:VMEO) went up by 5.75% from its latest closing price compared to the recent 1-year high of $35.37.
-The company’s stock price has collected 0.78% of gains in the last five trading sessions.
+Vimeo Inc. (NASDAQ:VMEO) went down by -2.63% from its latest closing price compared to the recent 1-year high of $35.23.
+The company’s stock price has collected -4.15% of loss in the last five trading sessions.
 Barron’s reported on 02/10/22 that Vimeo Stock Plunges on Weak Growth Outlook.
 But This Analyst Sees ‘Green Shoots.’

 Is It Worth Investing in Vimeo Inc. (NASDAQ :VMEO) Right Now?